Sonic velocity in holographic fluids and its applications: The stress tensor of first order holographic fluid under different boundary conditions at the finite cutoff surface

-It is obvious that one needs to fix these five parameters to extract the explicit transport coefficients of holographic fluid at the finite cutoff surface.
-Therefore, several conditions should be inserted and assumed.
-In fact, in order to keep a well-defined boosted transformation at the finite cutoff surface, the Dirichlet boundary condition can be chosen in (\ref{IVcorrection}) like~\cite{Brattan:2011my,Bai:2012ci,Hu:2013lua} \beqs h(r_c) = 0 ,\quad k(r_c) = 0,\quad j_i(r_c) = 0,~ \eeqs In addition, another condition can also be chosen
+It is clear that one can fix the nine parameters $\Chone, \Chtwo, \Cktwo, \Cthree$ and $\Cfour$ in (\ref{Coefficient}) to extract the exact transport coefficients of first order holographic fluid at the finite cutoff surface in (\ref{BoundaryST}).
+Therefore, several conditions can be assumed.
+In fact, the Dirichlet boundary condition is usually chosen in (\ref{IVcorrection}) like~\cite{Brattan:2011my,Bai:2012ci,Hu:2013lua,Cai:2011xv} \beqs h(r_c) = 0 ,\quad k(r_c) = 0,\quad j_i(r_c) = 0.~ \eeqs In addition, another condition can be also chosen

-since $T^{(1)}_{v i} =0$ is a gauge choice which relates to the fact that one can always choose a suitable coordinate system to make the fluid with zero velocity.
-Therefore, one other condition is needed to fix the five parameters.